trozgonyi1/trozgonyi1/README.md

 #

-<h3>🔭 I'm currently collaborating on:</h2>
+<h3>🔭 I'm currently collaborating on:</h3>

 `IrishSAT`

 Notre Dame club working in conjunction with NASA's cubesat initiative.
 I am a member of the *"Ground Station"* team, focused on developing software to track and communicate with satellites.

-`Varden Real Estate Data Collection SPA`
+`Varden Real Estate`

-I have been colaborating with a Notre Dame startup and building a single page app to collect data from potential clients.
-This project has given me a chance to learn how to integrate a PostgreSQL database into a react app.
+I am the CTO of the Varden Real Estate startup, where we have been working on a real estate investment platform.
+This app will be built on a NextJS front-end, with an AWS cloud-based backend architecture.